 Additionally, HB22-1378 directed the Division of Housing to aware a grant to local governments in the Denver metro area or a community partner in conjunction with a local government to build, acquire, and facilitate a regional navigation campus.
 As written, the bill only allows awarding of ONE grant.
 HB23-1232 clarifies that the Division of Housing may award multiple grants to multiple grant recipients for multiple regional navigation campuses in the Denver metro area to respond to and prevent homelessness.

-The bill passed the House and has been assigned to the Senate Local Government & Housing Committee.
-Its hearing has not been scheduled.
+The bill passed the Senate Local Government & Housing Committee and is now due for floor work.

-Position: Support Sponsors: Rep. McCluskie & Rep. Jodeh, and Sen. Roberts
+Position: Support Sponsors: Rep. McCluskie & Rep. Jodeh, and Sen. Roberts Staff: Reagan Shane